 Chronic hereditary lymphedema or Milroy disease is a condition characterized by lower-limb lymphoedema.
 Patients typically present with pedal edema at or before birth or soon after.
 Occasionally, it develops later in life.

-Chronic mesenteric ischaemia is an uncommon type of intestinal ischaemia usually affecting elderly patients as a result of significant stenosis of two or more mesenteric arteries.
+Chronic mesenteric ischemia is an uncommon type of intestinal ischemia usually affecting elderly patients as a result of significant stenosis of two or more mesenteric arteries.

 Normally seen in patients older than 60 years of age and is three times more common in women.

 Chronic periaortitis is an inflammatory condition which typically involves the infrarenal portion of the abdominal aorta.
 It is a rare disease usually occurring in middle-aged men.

 It has various clinical presentations: